 - WPP Leadership Toolkit for Managers: An interactive educational resource hosted on the WPP intranet.
 Provides knowledge and tools to help users demonstrate effective leadership, nurture their teams, and align them behind organisational goals.

 - The Learning Hub: A searchable database that enables WPP companies to share training resources and best practices.
 The database includes 310 resources so far.

 Within our companies, employees can participate in a further range of training opportunities to develop their professional skills, leadership competencies and functional expertise.

 We partner with schools, colleges and universities to promote our industry, build skills and create a future pipeline of talent.
 Our involvement ranges from strategic partnerships with leading universities to work with schools local to our offices.
 Many of our people serve as visiting lecturers or teachers.

 Investment in skills is particularly important in faster-growing markets where our industry is less well established.
-Our key partnerships include: the WPP School of Communications and Marketing at the Shanghai Arts and Design Academy (SADA); our partnership with the Indian School of Design and Innovation, in Mumbai, which offers a three-year undergraduate course on marketing communications; and the WPP Africa Academy, in Johannesburg, which provides training and talent development opportunities in partnership with the Red & Yellow School of Logic and Magic, a highly-respected marketing and advertising school.
+Our key partnerships include: our partnership with the Indian School of Design and Innovation, in Mumbai, which offers a three-year undergraduate course on marketing communications; and the WPP Africa Academy, in Johannesburg, which provides training and talent development opportunities in partnership with the Red & Yellow School of Logic and Magic, a highly-respected marketing and advertising school.